 Although this method made its mark with the success of infomercials, most retailers can take advantage of charm pricing and the emotional triggers evoked by the right price.
 Learn how charm pricing and the rule of nines can help you with your pricing strategy.

 Charm pricing is the idea that the way you price a product affects its sales and that figures ending in an odd number — such as five, seven or nine — will sell better than others.
-A wide body of research has confirmed that this effect occurs because consumers read from left to right with precipitously decreasing attention.
+A wide body of research has confirmed that this effect occurs because consumers process prices from left to right with rapidly decreasing attention spans.
 This means that people interpret $4.99 as $4 rather than $5, and $497,500 as $400,000 rather than $500,000.

-This might sound absurd, but humans are pain avoiders — and prices that start with a lower initial digit feel better than higher ones.
+This might sound counterintuitive, but humans are naturally wired to avoid pain — and prices that start with a lower initial digit feel psychologically better than higher ones.
 The lower the price of a service or an item, the lazier consumers get.
 Emphasizing the first digit works for all sorts of businesses.

 The rule of nines is a popular method of charm pricing to increase sales.
 This method uses a nine, usually at the end of the price, to help sell a product.
-Think about that sale price of $49.99.
-This price is seen as $49, not $50 and, as a result, is more attractive to customers.
+Consider the classic sale price of $49.99.
+Your brain processes this price as $49, not $50 and, as a result, it seems more attractive to customers.
 However, nine is just one of the numbers used in charm pricing — for instance, fives and sevens are frequently used as well.
 Charm pricing is effective for products and services for which people want the best possible deal.

 Marketers refer to prices containing the number nine or other odd numbers as precision prices.
-Think of big-box stores where lots of products are priced at $9.97 or $14.99.
-Every person walking into Walmart is there primarily to save money.
-The lower the price looks, the less “pain in paying” is involved.
+Walk into any big-box store and you’ll find products priced at $9.97 or $14.99.
+Every person walking into Walmart, for example, is there primarily to save money.
+The lower the price appears, the less “pain in paying” customers experience.

 Whether charm pricing will work depends on the type of customers you target and their motivations.